-On Monday I Stayed home playing Roblex on my Computer.
-I joined my brother on a game.
-We played all day it was really jun on Roblew.
-We played all day it was really jun on Roblew.
-We played Fashoin frenzy is a Fashoin game and there topics like for example what if the topics old School we is had to dress up like if we were going to School.
-When exiting it was Easter we did an reaster egg the hunt.
-If Me and my brother sound 23 eggs X but we jouwed more eggs!
+On Monday I Stayed home playing

+Roblox on my Computer.
+I joined my

+brother on a game.
+We played all day,

+it was really jun on Roblow.
+We

+Played Fashoin frenzy.
+Fairshain Frenzy

+is a Fashoin game and there topics

+like for example what if the topics

+old School we is had to dress up like

+if we were going to School.
+When

+exiting

+it was Easter we did an a Easter egg

+has hunt.
+If Me and my brother

+found 23 eggs X but we yould

+more eggs!
 I I ate them all in 2